temporalio/cli/temporalcli/commandsmd/commands.md

 ```

 If you don't specify an environment name, with `--env` or by setting
-`TEMPORAL_ENV` as an environmental variable in your shell, this command
+`TEMPORAL_ENV` as an environment variable in your shell, this command
 lists properties in the `default` environment.

 <!--